hannan-16/ecommerce-frontend-design./README.md

 and 1 assests folder with images

 working:
-when electronics/clothing is pressed from drop down menu of all category in (index.html) then according to selection, respective page of (product.html) opens and it shows items of the selected category in (product-deatails.html) and by pressing view details on any item you can see details of that item according to the selection. cart.html can open when cart is pressed from the header in every html/page
+when electronics/clothing is pressed from drop down menu of all category in header in (index.html) then according to selection, respective page of (product.html) opens and it shows items of the selected category and by pressing view details on any item you can see details of that item according to the selection in (product-details.html). (cart.html) can open when cart is pressed from the header in every html/page